mohammadrezazargar/BCB546-Spring2025-FinalProject/README.md

 + These directories contain the functional and basis set utilized for this project as well as a batch script to run the job.

 ### **Docking Information**:
-The docking results can be found in "docking_files".
+The docking results can be found in *"docking_files"*.
 + This directory contains the docking scores from AutoDock4 and the parameters used to dock the ligand to DNA
 + Contains the final docked complex in .pdbqt format

 ### **MD Simulations**:
+Due to space limitations in github, ***all*** MD related data is located in a external google drive where can be downloaded via .zip file.
++ Data Availability >>> Molecular Dynamics Simulations __[Full Dataset](https://drive.google.com/drive/folders/1CRN-luRf_2fc7RL20XiKStWz-GhJgUZv?usp=sharing)__.
-MD data will be found in "md_sims" directory which includes all the MD information for each forcefield testing where each forcefield folder is labeled accordingly.
+Each directory includes all the MD information for each forcefield tested where each forcefield folder is labeled to their respective forcefield.
 Each folder within this directory contains >>>
 + Batch Scripts for ...
     - Paramterization of ligand and DNA > ff_param.sh
     - MD set up and production run > full_jobscript.sh